Mazda MX-5 (NA): Special editions

+Limited to 400 units sold exclusively to the UK market, with a numbered plaque on the centre tunnel denominating which car it was of the final 400 made.
+The cars were all finished in Sparkle Green, and had unique 15" alloys, Berkeley Badging, chrome boot rack, and a Momo leather steering wheel.
+The vehicle was marketed in conjunction with a promotion where customers whom registered interest in the models available could would win tickets to stay in The Berkeley Hotel in London.

 M2 special editions

 A small range of Eunos Roadster units were assembled by the M2 Corporation.
 Founded in November 1991, M2, also known as "Mazda Too", was Mazda's new off-line planning / niche-house / Research & Development company back in the early '90s.
 M2 employees had noble intentions — creating niche-mobiles derived from Mazda's volume products.
 Although M2's basic mission involved focusing on the "soft" aspects of vehicle design in an attempt to create more specifically targeted niche variants, the changes to the off-line cars would go well beyond mere cosmetics.

 Heading the M2 operation was Mr. Masakatsu Kato, original father of the Miata (Eunos Roadster) in Japan, as well as creator of several Mazda concept vehicles.
 Kato-san was assisted by Hirotaka Tachibana, development engineer responsible for the superb dynamics of the Mazda FC (second generation RX-7) and the NA Roadster.
 M2 was based out of Tokyo, Japan.
 M2 was a 100% owned subsidiary of Mazda, and it was closed by Mazda in 1995.
 Mazda kept a similar program going with the Mazdaspeed vehicles, and then in the late '90s Mazdaspeed was absorbed into Mazda as a subsidiary company in Mazda Auto Tokyo.
 There were many types of M2 branded vehicles between 1991 and 1995, beginning with the 1001 up to the 1031 Cafe Racer (Dec-91).